TodePond/KnowPond/README.md

-Here are some cool resources for exploring tode-worthy things.
+Here are some cool resources for exploring tode-worthy things.<br>
+Or take a look at my [influences](influences.md).

 ---